ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 <img src="https://user-images.githubusercontent.com/33204849/76117072-1e4a5d80-5fb9-11ea-9756-84c8cbb007c8.png" width="800" height="388px">

 Whew, that was a lot.
 And that's just one example of a `POST` request.
-I managed to work out something similar with UserAnswers and UserRounds, since that information is important to determine if a user has successfully completed a round, but I won't bore you with the details since the `POST` requests function very similarly.
+UserAnswers and UserRounds work in a similar fashion.
+That information is important to determine if a user has successfully completed a round, but I won't bore you with the details since the `POST` requests aren’t much different.
 I'll bore you with other details instead.

 Once a user is created, they can start the first round.
 This brings us to the next type of request that is made.